Molecular simulation and statistical mechanics

 Statistical mechanical theory and new simulation techniques

-In the School of Chemistry, new theoretical techniques are being developed to study the entropy of complex systems, for example by Dr Richard Henchman.
-Also in the School of Chemistry, Jim Warwicker's group is developing web accessible methods for predictive modelling in bioprocessing.
+In the Department of Chemistry, new theoretical techniques are being developed to study the entropy of complex systems, for example by Dr Richard Henchman.
+Also in the Department of Chemistry, Jim Warwicker's group is developing web accessible methods for predictive modelling in bioprocessing.

 Coarse graining and Dissipative Particle Dynamics

 Systems such as colloidal suspensions, polymers, gels and emulsions have characteristic length and time scales that are out of the range of molecular simulation techniques.
 To deal with such systems, coarse graining techniques are required.
 In the Department of Chemical Engineering and Analytical Science, the multi-scale modelling group uses techniques such as the iterative Boltzmann method to systematically reduce the complexities of a system by clumping several atoms into a single interaction site.
 Further coarse-graining takes place in Dissipative Particle Dynamics simulations, which allow the modelling of surfactant systems, for example, up to time sale of micro-seconds.